jvanstraten/fletcher_streams/README.md

 sequence = "[" , river , "]" ;
 ```

-The sequence operator transforms a river data type into a sequence thereof by
+The sequence operator transforms a River data type into a sequence thereof by
 adding a domain.

-The described river consists of a new root domain $X$, with
+The described River consists of a new root domain $X$, with

 $X = ( \varnothing{}, \varnothing{}, 0 )$